pep8speaks-org/pep8speaks/README.md

 # Features

  - The bot makes **a single comment on the PR and keeps updating it** on new commits.
-No hussle on emails !
+No hustle on emails !
  - To pause the bot on a PR, comment `@pep8speaks Keep Quiet.`
  - Comment `@pep8speaks Resume now.` to resume.
   - The keywords are `quiet` and `resume` and the mention of the bot.